Courses

 ECON 523 / ECON 379(S) SEM Program Evaluation for International Development

-Development organizations face strict competition for scarce resources.
-Both public and private organizations are under increasing pressure to use rigorous program evaluation in order to justify funding for their programs and to design more effective programs.
-This course is an introduction to evaluation methodology and the tools available to development practitioners, drawing on examples from developing countries.
-It will cover a wide range of evaluation techniques and discuss the advantages and disadvantages of each.
-The course is a mix of applied econometrics and practical applications covering implementation, analysis, and interpretation.
-You will learn to be a critical reader of evaluations, and to develop your own plan to evaluate an existing program of your choice. [ more ]
+Causal inference techniques that can be used to evaluate the effects of social policies are at the core of modern empirical microeconomics.
+These tools are increasingly relevant to development organizations, which face strict competition for scarce resources.
+Both public and private organizations are moving toward using rigorous program evaluation techniques to justify funding for their programs and to design more effective interventions.
+This course is an introduction to evaluation methodology and the tools available to development practitioners and policymakers, drawing on examples from developing countries.
+It will cover a wide range of experimental and quasi-experimental evaluation techniques including randomized trials, difference-in-differences, instrumental variables, and regression discontinuity.
+The course is a mix of applied econometrics and practical applications covering implementation, analysis, and interpretation. [ more ]

 Last offered Spring 2023